SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of Missouri-St. Louis College of Optometry discussed various topics including explaining transcript discrepancies, types of medicines administered by optometrists, and advancements in optometry over the years.
-The interviews seemed to be more conversational for some, while others mentioned questions about medications used in optometry practice.
-No specific mention of MMI format or nondisclosure agreements was reported.
+Students said most difficult question asked at University of Missouri-St. Louis College of Optometry discussed various topics such as explaining W's on transcripts, types of medicines administered by optometrists, and advancements in optometry over the years.
+The interview format may have been an MMI, as some responses hinted at nondisclosure agreements, while others found the questions to be more conversational and encouraging.

 How long was the interview?